 The bit where I spoke out against the man taking the woman’s name seems completely random!
 Perhaps it is okay for both people to keep their own names, but a man should not be taking a woman’s name.
 I’m not sure why God gave me this, but it would not be for no reason.
 I’m sure I will find out in future!

-Finally, the woman took an item off the table and I let her go without challenging her.
+The woman took an item off the table but didn’t put any money in the container.
+I let her go without challenging her.
 She returned later to pay.
 Perhaps she didn’t have the correct change and went to get the right amount of money.
 This is a lesson in not judging others or jumping to conclusions or making assumptions.
 Proverbs backs this up:

 Don’t be too quick to tell a judge about something you saw.
 You will be embarrassed if someone else proves you wrong.

-Even though she spoke harshly to me without reason, I held my silence.
+Even though she spoke harshly to me without reason, I held my silence when she first left without paying.
 It turns out this was a wise decision, as the woman was honest after all!
 We can be too quick to jump the gun and make wild accusations and assumptions about people.
 This may be especially true when they treat us harshly or dislike us without reason or cause.
-In general, we shouldn’t do this, but even more so when it is our fellow brothers and sisters in Christ.
-We should still be watchful but hold our counsel until we know all the facts.
+We should be watchful but hold out until we know all the facts.

 Finally, the way I spoke in this dream is nothing like I do in real life.
 Not just the words, but also my tone and assertiveness.
-Especially in the end, I felt like I was speaking with authority.
+Especially in the end, I felt like I was speaking with real authority.
 Although it was me in the dream, it didn’t feel like me in character.
 Despite the way I was treated by the man and woman, I don’t recall resenting them or feeling any ill-will towards them at all.
 Rather the opposite, I cared deeply for them.
-It was almost like a lesson in how to be perfect and mirroring the personality of our Christ, our risen king!
+It was almost like a lesson in how to be perfect, perhaps mirroring the personality of Jesus Christ!